chafey/dicomWeb/README.md

 =======================

 The following is a list of implementations that support DICOMWeb with detailed lists of functionality.
-If you would like to add your product to this list, email me the details.
-If you would like me to verify that specific features work, please provide access to a system for me to test.
+If you would like to add your product to this list, please submit a pull request or email me (chafey@gmail.com) the details using the documentation for one of the products below as a guideline.

 Value | Meaning
 ------|--------
- +    | Believed to support (not verified)
+ Y    | Vendor claims it is supported
- Y    | Supported (verified by Chris Hafey)
+ +    | Verified to work by third party
  N    | Does not support
  ?    | Unknown support